andrewratliff/andrewratliff.github.io/_posts/2020-06-10-the-good-earth.md

    </td>
    <td>“...[Wang Lung] saw [Lotus’s] round eyes, the shape of apricots, so that now at last he understood what the story-tellers meant when they sang of the apricot eyes of the beauties of old” (p.
 106).
    </td>
-   <td>“...he was satisfied to feel her light youth against his heavy old flesh...” (p.201).
+   <td>“...he was satisfied to feel her light youth against his heavy old flesh...” (p.
+201).
    </td>
   </tr>
   <tr>